varunyn/sonarQube_workshop/LabGuide200.md

 sonar:sonar -Dsonar.host.url=SONARQUBE_SERVER_URL
 ```

-- NOTE: Make sure to change the URL in the above command
+- NOTE: Make sure to change the URL in the above command.
+It should Public IP address of the compute instance and the port which 9000.

     ![](images/200/lab200_configureSonar_8.png)